 2004 Employee Stock Purchase Plan.
 No less than five days prior to the effective time of the merger, Continental will cause the then-current purchase period under the Continental 2004 Employee Stock Purchase Plan to end and use the accumulated funds to acquire shares of Continental common stock.
 At the effective time of the merger, the purchased shares of Continental common stock under the stock purchase plan will be converted into shares of UAL common stock at the exchange ratio.
-At the effective time of the merger, the flective time of the merger, the Continental 2004 Employee Stock Purchase Plan will terminate.
+At the effective time of the merger, the Continental 2004 Employee Stock Purchase Plan will terminate.